Kether180/AI-Agent-MSSQL-DBT/README.md

 ## 🎯 Overview

-This tool automates the complex process of migrating MSSQL databases to dbt using a specialized multi-agent architecture powered by Claude.
+This tool automates the complex process of migrating MSSQL databases to dbt using a specialized multi-agent architecture powered by AI.
 Each agent handles a specific part of the migration workflow, enabling iterative, validated, and intelligent migration with minimal human intervention.

 ## Table of Contents